 Adjusting status to a lawful permanent resident of the United States is a big step.
 The wait can be long and difficult.
 You’re probably anxious to know what happens after filing Form I-485, Application to Adjust Status, and how long it will take to receive your green card.

-Although the steps that take place are generally the same, the I-485 time frame will vary depending on the basis of the application, the USCIS case load where you filed, and your ability to properly file an accurately prepared adjustment of status package without errors or omissions.
+Although the steps that take place are generally the same, the I-485 processing times will vary depending on the basis of the application, the USCIS case load where you filed, and your ability to properly file an accurately prepared adjustment of status package without errors or omissions.

 Receipt of Application

 APPROXIMATELY 2 TO 3 WEEKS AFTER FILING

 If your adjustment of status package has been properly filed, USCIS will initially respond by mailing you a letter that confirms receipt of your application.
 The receipt letter is formally known as Form I-797C, Notice of Action (see example below) and arrives approximately 2-3 weeks after filing.
 This is your confirmation that you are officially an “adjustment of status” applicant and is the beginning of the I-485 timeline.

 If your Form I-485 (and related forms) have not been properly filed, USCIS may send a Notice of Action to reject the application or may send a Request for Evidence that requests additional items.
 Either will significantly delay your request.
 So it’s important to prepare the I-485 correctly and submit all required documents according to the filing instructions.